 Tillerson blasts report of rift with Trump, as president rips 'fake news'

-Secretary of State Rex Tillerson on Wednesday blasted an NBC News report detailing his supposed rift with President Trump, affirming his “commitment” to the administration and denying that he ever considered resigning.
+Secretary of State Rex Tillerson and President Trump teamed up Wednesday to blast an NBC News report detailing a supposed rift between them, with the top diplomat adamantly denying that he considered resigning – and the president calling on the network to apologize.

+"The @NBCNews story has just been totally refuted by Sec.
+Tillerson and @VP Pence.
+It is #FakeNews.
+They should issue an apology to AMERICA!"
+Trump tweeted after Tillerson rejected key details of the report in a rare response from the State Department.

 The NBC News report had said Tillerson considered resigning over the summer amid disagreements with the White House.